sepgh/remember-c/README.md

 }
 ```

+**Important note:** even though struct is usually stored in a contiguous memory, the value of `sizeof(structInstance)` may not be equal to the sum of the struct attributes.
+This has to do with memory padding.

 ### Return and pass a struct to a function

 1. Passing struct to a function is pass-by-value (copy), which is not optimized.